What is a Case Study?

 What makes a case study so valuable is that is it is real-life situation or problem.
 Dealing with hypothetical issues can be helpful, but using actual historical information and data is often a much better way to learn and fix an organization's problems.

 Case studies are used in most disciplines, as well as education, where they are becoming more prevalent.
-In fact, some of the best universities, such as Harvard Business School, use the case method to educate its students.
+In fact, some of the best universities, such as Harvard Business School, use the case method to educate their students.

 Think about it, what better way to learn about a subject than to study real-life examples of similar situations?

 Case studies are used in just about every discipline.
 For this course, case studies will belong to one of the following five groups.